Last updated 4 min read

 Another risk with crypto is the risk of being hacked.
 Cold storage wallets partly solve this issue, but still, a thing to be aware of.

-When Crypto ETF is a Thing
+When Crypto ETF is a King

 Crypto ETF traded on regular exchanges is a king when you want to add a crypto exposure to your portfolio, have 100% legal taxable profit (or loss), and don't want to deal with the problems above.